fdesmond/seme-ts/README.md

 ## Current module version
 To work with our functions, just download the `tsmall` directory and launch python in the same root directory of `tsmall`.
 It then suffices to type `from tsmall import *` to retrieve all the functionalities.

 A baseline routine is provided in the notebook `oracle.ipynb`.
-The ipynb `signal_distortion.ipynb` contains a few examples using the module `tsmall` and, in particular, the function `signal_distortion()`.
+The notebook `signal_distortion.ipynb` contains a few examples using the module `tsmall` and, in particular, the function `signal_distortion()`.

 Architecture of `tsmall` module:
 ```